wisp92/pokered/README.md

 #Hack-Induced Bugfixes & Adjustments since last version:
 -----------
+- Found a fixed a major memory leak that would occur every time SELECT is pressed on the overworld
+	- Fixing the leak also stops the issue with the exp bar acting really strange after long play sessions
+	- Band-aide fixed the game corner crashing upon entry (caused by memory leak)
+	- Implemented a function that repairs glitched pokemon names to a stable nickname format (fixes glitch-name boxed mons caused by memory leak)
+- Can no longer use quick-keys to get on/off the bike if on cycling road
 - Switched around the shiny palettes in how they correspond to the usual pokemon palettes
 - Random enemy team generator is more forgiving with level scaling for regular trainers: increases 0-1 levels per mon instead of 0-3
 - Route 12 fisher given some magikarp to match his trainer text
 - TMs and HMs now use a separate string list to determine their item names, so function GetMachineName has been removed
 - Tm & HM name list takes the #3 list table spot and replaces the Unused Names list
-- Band-aide fixed the game corner crashing upon entry

 #New features & adjustments since last version: